 4770 Lamar Ave.

 Shedding Some Light

 I would like to know how much benefit there is in switching from cast-iron cylinder heads to aluminum heads on a small-block Chevy in general, and in my particular case as well.
 The car in question is a '69 Chevelle with a TH350 trans and 3.23:1 rearend.
-My car's engine is a Goodwrench 350 with the stock heads and an Edelbrock Performer intake, cam, and 600-cfm carb.
+My car's engine is a Goodwrench 350 with the stock heads and an Edelbrock Performer intake manifold, cam, and 600-cfm carb.
 It has an advertised 8.0:1 compression ratio with the standard heads.

 What gain in power could I expect by switching to aftermarket aluminum heads?
 I know I could gain more power through smaller combustion chambers (to provide a higher mechanical compression ratio), bigger valves, better heat dissipation, and improved port shape and flow characteristics

 I would also add other performance features such as stainless steel valves, screw-in rocker studs, hardened pushrods, and guideplates.
 However, I have two concerns: My first is that by going to aftermarket heads with larger intake runners I will gain upper-rpm power, but will lose valuable low-rpm power.
 My second concern is cost; I cannot afford a switch like this without a decent gain in performance.

 Aluminum heads do indeed have better heat-dissipation characteristics in comparison to cast-iron heads; this means that given a cast-iron head and an aluminum head that are otherwise identical except for casting material, the iron head will make more power.
 This is contrary to popular belief.
 Radiated heat is simply lost potential energy; the more heat you can retain in the combustion chamber, the higher the power potential-assuming the engine does not get into detonation.
 To make up for the power loss, engine builders take advantage of the aluminum heads' superior heat rejection characteristics to run at least a full point more compression.